 Speakers:

-Jeffrey Vita, Partner, Saxe Doernberger & Vita, P.C.
+Will Bennett, Partner, Saxe Doernberger & Vita, P.C.

 Frank Russo, Managing Director, Imperium Consulting Group